dericko/dericko.github.io/zabout.md

 __2015__

+_Software Engineering Intern_ - Foursquare, NYC

+> Can't wait to get started at Foursquare this summer!

 _Teaching Assistant_ - CIS120: Programming Languages and Techniques (current)

 > Lead weekly recitations of 20 students on topics from OCaml/functional programming, program design in Java, and test-driven development.
 Part of an awesome team of undergrad TAs.